Yves Bouvier: Panama Papers

-Alleged tax evasion
+Alleged Swiss tax investigation

 In 2017, the Swiss Federal Tax Administration (FTA) initiated an investigation into Bouvier for tax evasion to the tune of CHF 165 million ($145 million) stemming mostly from income received through art deals with Rybolovlev and proceeds from companies in Hong Kong and the Virgin Islands that are allegedly tied to him.
 In June 2019, the FTA was granted access to documents seized during office raids, following Bouvier's attempt of blocking them.

 On 3 August 2020, Switzerland's Federal Criminal Court ruled that some of the documents in question must be inspected, which subsequently led the authorities to accuse Bouvier of owing taxes on CHF 330 million ($360 million).
 At the core of the case is Bouvier's assertion that he has been a Singapore resident for the past decade and thus does not owe Swiss taxes on profits made since then.
 However, the authorities dispute this, arguing that Bouvier continues to be domiciled and conducting business in Switzerland.

-In 2024 he was ordered by a Swiss federal court to pay 730 million swiss francs ($821 million) in unpaid taxes to the canton of Geneva for the years 2008 to 2015.
+In 2024 he was ordered by a Swiss federal court to pay 730 million Swiss francs ($821 million) in unpaid taxes to the canton of Geneva for the years 2008 to 2015.
 The ruling found that Bouvier, despite claiming fiscal residence in Singapore, where he moved to 2009, spent most of the time in Geneva during the period in question.